Red Sox: Cora departure won’t force a Mookie Betts trade

 BOSTON (AP) — The Boston Red Sox say the turmoil in the manager’s office isn’t a reason to give up on this season and trade outfielder Mookie Betts.

 Henry later clarified that resetting the team’s luxury tax penalties is a goal, not a mandate.
-But the only way to do that would be to trade a high-salary player; Betts would be the most valuable trade bait, but the team insists that nothing has changed just because Cora is gone.
+But the only way to do that would be to unload a high-salary player; Betts would be the most valuable trade bait but also difficult to give up — unless they were looking at 2020 as a rebuilding year.

 “We have high expectations in 2020,” Red Sox president Sam Kennedy said.
 “We fell short last year, (but) … we’re better than an 84 win club.
 We think we have a team that’s built to compete in the American League East.”